lawarner/sockstr/README.md

 In Visual Studio, open the solution in sockstr/vs2010/sockstr.sln.
 By default this will build the sockstr.lib library and a simple test program in the examples/ directory.

+# Branches

+The code was originally developed in 1996 with (legacy) C++9x.
+Further development on the 'master' branch will use modern C++, which is C++17 at this time.

+The branch 'cpp98' is a snapshot before any modern C++ is used, in case there is some obscure reason for needed it.

 # Copyright Information

 The sockstr library is provided under the LGPL version 2.1 or later.